VosDeMens/Toki-Musi/resources/guide_text.md

 ### Notes on having a "good musical ear"

 Are you able to recognise songs you listen to a lot by someone humming the song?
 If so, I believe you have the necessary musical ear to learn to understand Toki Musi.
 I don't think you need to be able to name musical intervals to get there.
 In fact, if I speak to you in a language you already understand, you are probably able to get what I'm trying to convey effortlessly.
 But if I then ask you how many times my sentence contained the letter f, you would have to really go over it, visualise the words, and count.
 This is much harder to do, and it's also clearly unnecessary.
 I don't have a lot of concrete evidence for this claim, but I'm unempirically convinced that anybody with the capacity to extract meaning from a bunch of phonemes (letters-ish) jumbled together in speech, also has the capacity to extract meaning from melody, if they familiarise themselves.
-And if you've done that, I think actually the step to being able to name musical intervals is pretty small from there, if that's something you're interesting in being able to do.
+And if you've done that, I think the step to being able to name musical intervals is actually pretty small from there, if that's something you're interesting in being able to do.
 Speaking it, on the other hand, might be more tricky, as there is some building up of muscle memory involved in whistling, but then again that also goes for learning to speak any other new language.
 I don't remember ever not being able to reproduce a melody with my voice, so I don't know what it means to have to learn that, but there's tools to train both your ear and your whistle within this website if you want to explore this.

 ### Range

 All of the words (that you really need) in Toki Musi are within the range of the average human whistle.
 It spans 14 semitones, which is just over an octave, and you can whistle in any key.
 However, mid-sentence key changes can encode meaning if you want to get more complex sentences, but realistically this would only add 2 semitones to the required range.
 See what the lowest note is you can comfortably whistle, and the highest.
-If you don't have the range, you could decide to hum or sing instead, aside from practising your whistle of course.
+If you don't have the range, you could decide to hum or sing instead, or practise whistling of course.

 ### Gliding

-Gliding means going from one note to another in a continuous way.
+Gliding means moving from one note to another in a continuous way.
 Toki Musi uses glides for past tense and for questions, and some words depend on glides by default.
 Gliding is pretty easy for most people who are able to whistle or sing, but as far as I'm aware it's impossible to do on a piano, and hard to do on a guitar, at least if you wanna glide down.
 A lot of musical instruments are discrete in that way, but that doesn't mean you can't play Toki Musi on these instruments.
 It just means you have to develop a new dialect, and I think you're just the right person for the job.

 ### Toki Pona